jacobc2700/tell-me-a-story/README.md

 # tell-me-a-story

-Web application to produce AI-generated stories using ChatGPT API.
+Web application to produce AI-generated stories using the ChatGPT 3.5 API.

 Info: